ocularium/ocularium/README.md

 # Examples

-In order to test this tool, we need a valid model and constraints.
+In order to test our proposed tool, we need a valid model and constraints.
 The first example is from Warmer & Kleppe book: Royal & Loyal.

 ## Royal & Loyal from Warmer & Kleppe